anonymokata/bd54962a-2d6e-11ea-9639-02e30add5609/README.md

 ## Notes

 1. Scan Item
-    1. If this isPriceByWeight then query the user for the weight of the object.
+    1. If this isPriceByWeight then query the user for the weight of the object immediately after that.
     1. Check if the cart contains this item and determine a count of the item type.
-    1. Adjust price if it has a markdown (Markdown list?)
+    1. Adjust price if it has a markdown (hasMarkdown)
-    1. Adjust price if it is on special.
+    1. Adjust price if it is on special. (hasSpecial)